open5e/open5e/source/characters/races/southlandsheroes_races/lizardfolk.rst

 bite as an unarmed strike that deals piercing damage.
 On a successful bite attack, the target must make a Constitution saving throw against a DC equal to 8 + your proficiency modifier + your Constitution modifier.
-On a failed save, the target gains the poisoned condition for 1 minute.
+On a failed save, the target gains the :ref:`srd:poisoned` condition for 1 minute.
 The target can repeat the save at the end of its turn, ending the effect on a success.
 On a successful save or when the poisoned condition ends, the target becomes immune to your poison for 24 hours.
 You may use this